nikita-tukkel/stationeers-cynofield-mods/mod25243/Scripts/readme.md

     Scripts
 ```

-If the mod logs something using UnityEngine.Debug.Log(), it will goes into the file
+If the mod logs something using UnityEngine.Debug.Log(), it goes into the file
 `%USERPROFILE%\AppData\LocalLow\Rocketwerkz\rocketstation\Player.log`.